56 Companies That Pay College Tuition

 Wells Fargo

-Because the company encourages and supports professional development, Wells Fargo reimburses eligible tuition costs of up to $5,000 per year, which is much higher than the maximum at most other companies.
-It also offers the children of its employees several scholarships, whose amount can range anywhere from $1,000 to $3,000.
+Fargo reimburses eligible tuition costs of up to $5,000 per year, which is much higher than the average maximum.
+It also offers several scholarships, amounting to $1,000 to $3,000, to the kids of employees.

 Read Next: 10+ Tips to Pay for College for Low-Income Families